The Haupt laboratory explores novel regulatory pathways governing tumour suppressors.

 Gamell C, Gulati T, Levav-Cohen Y, Young R, Do H, Pilling P, Takano E, Watkins N, Fox SB, Russell PA, Ginsberg D, Monahan BJ, Wright G, Dobrovic A, Haupt S, Solomon B, Haupt Y (2017).
 Reduced abundance of the E3 ubiquitin ligase E6AP contributes to decrease expression of the INK4/ARF locus in non-small cell lung cancer.
 Sci Signal.
 10(461):eaaf8223.

 Miranda PJ, Buckley D, Raghu D, Pang JM, Takano EA, Vijayakumaran Teunisse FAS, Posner A, Procter T, Herold MJ, Gamell C, Fox SB, Jochemsen A, Haupt S, Haupt Y (2017).
 MDM4 is a rational target for treating breast cancers with mutant p53.
 J Pathol.
 241(5):661-670.

-The Haupt Laboratory is offering projects for Honours students, Masters students, PhD students and MD students.
+The Tumour Suppression Laboratory is offering projects for Honours students, Masters students, PhD students and MD students.
 We seek students to undertake lab-based experimental research and/or bioinformatics based research.
 The following research projects are available:

 Exploration of novel approaches to anti-cancer treatment: manipulation of mutant p53.